kanha321/Bro-Snake-Evolved/README.md

 # Bro-Snake-Evolved
-The old nokia snake game, recreated in Kotlin.
-This snake game is originally created by [Bro Code](https://www.youtube.com/watch?v=bI6e6qjJ8JQ) (in java), but that was only a basic snake game
+The old nokia snake Game, recreated in Kotlin.
+This snake Game is originally created by [Bro Code](https://www.youtube.com/watch?v=bI6e6qjJ8JQ) (in java), but that was only a basic snake Game

-## How is it different from Bro Code's snake game?
+## How is it different from Bro Code's snake Game?
-#### First let see what features does Bro Code's snake game have:
+#### First let see what features does Bro Code's snake Game have:
 - Snake can move in 4 directions
 - Snake can eat food
 - Snake can die if it hits the wall or itself
 - Snake can grow when it eats food

-#### That's it..., It was a very basic snake game.
+#### That's it..., It was a very basic snake Game.
 So I decided to add some more features to it:

 ## New Features added: (From Nokia, of course)